-The difference between power zone and peloton HIIT is that power zone is designed to reach and maintain one specific fitness zone for the entire duration of the class.
+The difference between the peloton power zone and peloton HIIT is that the power zone is designed to reach and maintain one specific fitness zone for the entire duration of the class.

-On the other hand, the HIIT changes its intensity by having high effort work, followed by low-intensity work.
+On the other hand, HIIT changes its intensity by having high-effort work, followed by low-intensity work.

-This is helpful if your goal is to train anaerobic fitness, or get the aerobic power with less work time.
+This is helpful if your goal is to train anaerobic fitness or get aerobic power with less work time.

 Peloton HIIT vs HIIT and Hills